On your arrival at Bagdodra airport/ Jalpaiguri railway station, meet our tour representative and get escorted to pre-booked hotel in Gangtok.

 Overnight stay in the hotel.

-After breakfast, proceed for short trip to Tsomgo Lake; one of the most popular tourist spots settled at an attitude up to 12, 400ft.
+After breakfast, proceed for a short trip to Tsomgo Lake; one of the most popular tourist spots settled at an altitude up to 12, 400ft.
 The lake receives its water from the melting of snows of the mountains.
 The lake holds great religious importance among locals.
-Legends say that, Buddhist monks in earlier times predicted the future after the study of color of water.
+Legends say that Buddhist monks in earlier times predicted the future after the study of color of water.

 You may also indulge in wonderful yak and mule ride along the lake and adore the spectacular surrounding.
 There is also a Lord Shiva temple near the lake where you can offer sincere prayers to seek the blessings of the Lord.

-Next you head to Baba mandir which is another major tourist attraction in Gangtok.
-The holy shrine is placed at an altitude up to 1300ft. and is just few kilometers away from Tsomgo Lake.
+Next, you head to Baba mandir which is another major tourist attraction in Gangtok.
+The holy shrine is placed at an altitude up to 1300ft. and is just a few kilometers away from Tsomgo Lake.